40 Easy Ways to Help Prevent Type 2 Diabetes

-The technique of eating between a limited set of hours—say between 10 a.m. and 6 p.m.—may reduce diabetes risk by stabilizing blood sugar, according to research out of the University of Alabama at Birmingham.
+Intermittent fasting involves eating only between a limited set of hours—say between 10 a.m. and 6 p.m.
+It may help prevent diabetes by stabilizing blood sugar, according to a study published in 2018 in Cell Metabolism.
 When overweight men with prediabetes ate three meals a day within a six-hour period starting around 8:30 a.m. and ending before 3 p.m, their insulin sensitivity increased, resulting in better blood-sugar control.
 The men’s blood pressure also improved compared with when they ate meals during a more typical 12-hour window.
-Learn more about the benefits of intermittent fasting.

 Eat the rainbow

-A produce-rich diet can prevent diabetes, according to a British study from the Institute of Metabolic Science in Cambridge.
+A produce-rich diet can prevent diabetes, according to a study published in 2012 in Diabetes Care from the Institute of Metabolic Science in Cambridge.
 After researchers studied the eating habits of more than 3,700 adults ages 40 through 79, then followed them for 11 years, they found that adults with the highest fruit and vegetable intake (about six servings daily) had a 21 percent lower risk of developing type 2 diabetes than people who ate the least (about two servings a day).
 Variety mattered: People who consumed 16 different kinds of produce a week were 40 percent less likely to develop diabetes than those who ate just eight different types.
 Have at least one fruit or veggie at every meal or snack, and change things up from day to day and week to week.
-Learning to eat the rainbow changed this writer’s entire approach to food.
+(Learning to eat the rainbow changed one writer’s entire approach to food.)

 Join a support group

-When patients at risk for developing type 2 diabetes listened to their doctor’s advice to start a Weight Watcher’s diabetes prevention program, a third of them avoided the disease altogether, according to a study in BMJ Open Diabetes Research & Care.
+When patients at risk for developing type 2 diabetes listened to their doctor’s advice to start a Weight Watchers’ diabetes prevention program, more than a third of them did not develop diabetes, according to a study published in 2017 in BMJ Open Diabetes Research & Care.
 The program included a 90-minute intro session followed by 48 weekly group meetings, and participants underwent blood tests at six and 12 months.
 Their average blood glucose levels improved and they lost weight.
 Remarkably, a third of the participants were able to get their blood sugar back to normal.
-Weight Watchers consistently ranks as one of the best diet plans to lose weight—here are the others.

 Do a gut check

 The healthy bacteria in your gut produce a substance called indolepropionic acid.
-A high concentration of this acid in the blood may protect against type 2 diabetes, according to a new study.
+A high concentration of this acid in the blood may protect against type 2 diabetes, according to a study published in 2017 in Scientific Reports.
 Indolepropionic acid seems to promote insulin secretion by pancreatic cells, which may explain the protective effect.
-The new study reinforces the importance of a high fiber diet, which keeps those healthy gut bacteria happy.
-Women should aim for 25 grams of fiber per day, while men should get 38 grams; for those over 50, shoot for 21 and 30 grams daily, respectively, according to the Academy of Nutrition and Dietetics.
-Here are 10 things that will start happening to your body once you increase your fiber.
+The study reinforces the importance of a high fiber diet, which keeps those healthy gut bacteria happy.
+Women should aim for 25 grams of fiber per day, while men should get 30 grams; for those over 50, shoot for 22 and 28 grams daily, respectively, according to the U.S. Department of Agriculture (USDA) Dietary Guidelines for Americans.
+(Here’s what will start happening to your body once you increase your fiber.)

 Stress makes everything worse—and diabetes is no exception.
 In fact, some studies suggest that stress may increase the risk of developing diabetes in the first place.
-When levels of the stress hormone cortisol are consistently high and you don’t exercise to buffer its damaging effects, you could be setting yourself up for type 2 diabetes, according to research funded by the American Diabetes Association.
+When levels of the stress hormone cortisol are consistently high and you don’t exercise to buffer its damaging effects, you could be setting yourself up for type 2 diabetes, according to the American Diabetes Association.
+Many studies, including a 2017 report in Current Diabetes Reports, have found a link between stress and poor blood sugar control.
 When you are under stress, you are also less likely to take care of yourself and do the things you need to do to stay healthy.
-Here are 15 5-second strategies for shutting down stress ASAP.
+(Here are expert tips to shutting down stress to help prevent diabetes.)